jesswu1555/Imaginary-Inventions-Database/README.md

 # Imaginary-Inventions-Database
-Each book should have minimum one csv file, which can be accessed in the google drive folder [insert link], which is also used by the colab notebook.
+Each book should have minimum one csv file, which can be accessed in the google drive folder [https://drive.google.com/drive/folders/1-DBvE0XTSv8watFR2o4U63QOqN5W3ej3?usp=sharing], which is also used by the colab notebook.
 The data for each book needed is as follows:

 ##  Deliverable Format